gvwilson/thirdbit/src/fiction/santas/index.md

 Others had discarded part or all of their faces, revealing skull-like grins that were more terrifying than the angry santasaurus's teeth.

-"Please don't," the Elfabot continued calmly as Captain Clausbeard's hand twitched toward his own ray gun.
+"Please don't," Elfabot continued calmly as Captain Clausbeard's hand twitched toward his own ray gun.
 "We've done our best to adjust these to stun, but our calculations are obviously not precise.